asafu-art/deepspeech-kabyle/README.md

 Parameters for the model:
 - `batch_size` : ( default 96 ) to specify the batch size for training, dev and test dataset
 - `n_hidden` : ( default 2048 ) to specify the number of units in the first layer
-- `epoch` : ( default 75 ) to specify the number of epochs to run training for
+- `epochs` : ( default 75 ) to specify the number of epochs to run training for
 - `learning_rate` : ( default 0.001 ) to define the learning rate of the neural network
 - `dropout` : ( default 0.05 ) to define the dropout applied
 - `lm_alpha`, `lm_beta` : ( default 0.66 and 1.45 respectively) define language model alpha and beta parameters